September 30, 2015

 The Main Differences between a Digital Piano and Keyboard

-Not All Digital Pianos are the Same
+Not All 88 Key Digital Pianos Are the Same

-They can still take up as much space as a real one, but there is less maintenance required.
-Stage pianos are digital pianos designed to be used in live performances, or on stage.
-They are much more portable than traditional pianos, and much sturdier than standard digital pianos.
+They can still take up as much space as a traditional one, but there is less maintenance required.
+Stage pianos are digital pianos used on stage.
+Compared to a traditional piano, they are more portable and sturdier than standard digital pianos.
 Standard digital pianos are intended more for practice and play at home.
 They are not as large or fully featured but offer an excellent balance of sound and portability.

 Not All Keyboards are the Same

 There are many different types of keyboards available.
 On the lower end are keyboards that you’d find in a toy store, while music stores have keyboards that are more fully-featured and intended for serious musicians and producers.
-These types of keyboards are commonly loaded with different voices, tones, rhythms, and sound effects to give a player or producer a lot of control over their sound.
+These types of keyboards are commonly loaded with different voices, tones, rhythms, and sound effects to give the user more control over their sound.
 Within this type of keyboard, you’ll find synthesizers and MIDI controllers.

 Which Should You Choose?